 Highlights of Brent’s 2020 programme

 - Join the digital Harlesden Bass Weekender festival exploring the borough's musical roots.
-3-4 October
+Autumn TBC

-- Discover more than 20 artworks during the Brent Biennale, which showcases sculptures, large-scale murals and smaller installations, inspired by the people, places and culture of Brent.
+- Discover more than 20 artworks during the Brent Biennial, which showcases sculptures, large-scale murals and smaller installations, inspired by the people, places and culture of Brent.
 Until 13 Dec

 - Watch interviews with some of the borough's most iconic musicians, artists, athletes and activists as part of the Brent Locked In series.
 Ongoing